 • Recognize the five dysfunctions of a team (Lencioni model)

-• Understand the role that diversity and inclusion play in team coaching
+• Develop awareness of the role that diversity and inclusion play in team coaching

 The Program is presented in eight sessions, covering the eight ICF Team Coaching Competencies.
-Each session lasts four hours, from 8 AM to 12 AM PST, every other week from October 11, 2022, to June 24, 2023.
+Each session lasts four hours, from 8 AM to 12 AM PST, every other week from July 18 to October 24, 2023.

 When missing a session, participants need to watch the recording and prepare a report answering preassigned questions before the next session.